 - Place the blueberries, lemon juice and zest, and maple syrup into a saucepan.
 Warm over medium and cook for about 10 minutes, or until the berries start to release their juices.
 Remove from heat and stir in the chia seeds.
 Cover and let cool.

 - Add the blueberry-chia mixture to a blender with the yogurt.
 Blend until smooth.
-Store in the fridge in airtight containers for up to 5 days and serve cold.
+Portion into containers and store in the fridge for at least 4 hours before serving.
+Store in the fridge in airtight containers for up to 3 days and serve cold.

 You can also use this as a spread for toast or pancakes.